Boosted Enhanced Quantile Regression Neural Networks with Spatiotemporal Permutation Entropy for Complex System Prognostics: Pipeline Architecture

 \subsection{Quantile Regression Neural Networks}

-Quantile Regression Neural Networks (QRNNs) \cite{Cannon} extend beyond simple mean predictions by modeling multiple conditional quantiles of the target distribution.
-They are especially robust in time-series scenarios with high noise levels \cite{Hsieh}, as often found in raw sensor data.
+Quantile Regression Neural Networks (QRNNs) \cite{Cannon} extend beyond mean prediction by modelling multiple conditional quantiles of the target distribution.
+They are useful in noisy and imbalanced sensor-stream settings because the conditional distribution can shift before the class label changes \cite{Hsieh,Tyralis}.

-For a sensor $i$ with time-ordered readings
+For a sensor \(i\) with time-ordered readings

-we train a family of QRNNs to capture critical quantiles $\alpha \in A = \{0.01, 0.1, 0.2, 0.25, 0.5, 0.6, 0.75, 0.8, 0.9, 0.99\}$.
+we train a family of QRNNs to capture critical quantiles \(\alpha \in A = \{0.01,0.1,0.2,0.25,0.5,0.6,0.75,0.8,0.9,0.99\}\).
 Each QRNN is denoted

-Given an input $x_{ti}$ for sensor $i$, $\mathcal{L}_{ai}$ predicts
+Given an input \(x_{ti}\) for sensor \(i\), \(\mathcal{L}_{ai}\) predicts

-the $\alpha$-quantile of the underlying process.
-Traditionally, training uses the \emph{quantile loss} function:
+the \(\alpha\)-quantile of the underlying process.
+Traditionally, training uses the quantile loss function:

-However, in our proposed framework, we incorporate a \textbf{Huber loss} variant to enhance stability in outlier-heavy data (Sec.~\ref{sec:loss_alternative}).
+However, in our proposed framework, we incorporate a Huber loss variant to enhance stability in outlier-heavy data (Sec.~II-D).